Landlord Certificates in Edinburgh for Safe and Compliant Rental Properties

 Property Inventory Report - (£140)

-Landlords should prioritise organising an inventory alongside completing the PRT lease agreement.
+Landlords should prioritise a property inventory alongside completing the PRT lease agreement.
 An inventory is essential not only for furnished properties but also for unfurnished ones, as it documents the condition of the building, including doors, windows, appliances, cupboards, bathrooms, gardens, and sheds.
 Typically, any costs relating to damage are recovered from the tenant’s deposit, which is managed by an approved tenancy deposit scheme.
 The scheme serves as the adjudicator; therefore, landlords must provide evidence in the form of a thorough inventory report.
+For a standard 2 / bedroom property prices start at £140.

 Legionella Risk Assessment (£50)